 Any resident of the EEA who is 1) a person, 2) a Finnish entity, or 3) an entity with a registered branch in Finland and domiciled in the EEA, is entitled to practise a trade in Finland.
 The right to practise a trade is not tied to the nationality of the person.

-When the transition period ends on 31 December 2020, companies must assess the impacts that the residence requirements have on the companies’ responsible persons.
+Companies must assess the impacts that the residence requirements have on the companies’ responsible persons.
 At least one member of the board of directors, as well as an active partner in limited partnership or general partnership must reside in the EEA.

 - processing of notifications submitted to the Finnish Trade Register

-- exemptions due to place of residence
+- exemptions due to place of residence.

 Issuing residence permits for entrepreneurs is based on consideration to ensure that the intended business activities meet the requirements for profitable business.
-The alien’s financial resources shall be sufficient with income obtained through gainful employment, business activities or in other ways during the validity period of the residence permit.
+The alien’s financial resources must be sufficient with income obtained through gainful employment, business activities or in other ways during the validity period of the residence permit.

 Industrial property rights

 The EU–UK Trade and Cooperation Agreement contains in many respects more comprehensive provisions on copyrights and related rights, trademarks, design rights, patents, the protection of undisclosed information and plant breeders’ rights than the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) and other international agreements.
 The Agreement contains provisions on the civil and administrative enforcement of intellectual property rights and on the cross-border enforcement of TRIPS commitments.
 It also provides for wide-ranging cooperation in the development, protection and prevention of infringements of intellectual property rights.